Create an AI Security Profile

 4. In Model Groups, select the default model group or Add a new one for customized protections.
 See Create Model Groups for Customized Protections.

-5. In the Advanced Settings, under Latency:
+5. In the Advanced Settings, configure the following:

 • Max Inline Latency: Set the maximum allowed latency for inline threat detection.
 The latency range is between 1-300 seconds.

-• Inline Timeout Action: Specify the action to take if inline threat detection exceeds the Max Inline Latency:
+• Inline Timeout Action: Specify the action to take if inline threat detection exceeds the Max Inline Latency.

 • Allow